aml-org/als/readme.md

 + [Any other type of documents via AML dialect](https://aml-org.github.io/aml-spec/dialects/) (1.0)

 ### What does ALS do?
 The ALS relies on the [Anything Modeling Language (AML)](https://a.ml/docbook/overview_aml.html), more specifically on AML's [dialect](https://aml-org.github.io/aml-spec/dialects/) functionality.
-The ALS uses the AML to provide language server functionalities, such as validation, for documents (also referred to as "instances" or "instance documents").
+The ALS uses the AML to provide language server functionalities, such as validation, for the documents (also referred to as "instances" or "instance documents").
 The ALS can also deduce possible contextual values in any given position (location? occurrence?) of an instance document.

 Using the representation of an API in a model, you can generate an outline or [document symbol](https://microsoft.github.io/language-server-protocol/specification#textDocument_documentSymbol) to render a more visual abstraction of an instance.